A Place for Mom

 Engaging in reminiscence therapy activities is a delightful way to help your loved ones recall cherished memories and exercise their cognitive abilities.
 These dementia activities utilize sensory and visual cues to gently guide seniors through their past, making them both meaningful and comforting.

-7. Look through photo albums.
+6. Look through photo albums.
 One of the most heartwarming activities for dementia seniors involves revisiting old photo albums.
-These albums, filled with images from their younger years, can help to reignite treasured memories.
-You could also digitize these pictures and create virtual memory books to make this more interactive.
+Filled with images from their younger years, these albums can help to reignite treasured memories.
+You can also digitize these pictures and create virtual memory books to make this more interactive.

-8. Journey back in time.
+7. Journey back in time.
 Before the era of modern shopping, catalogs and magazines played a significant role in staying informed about trends.
-Finding copies or reprints of magazines they once enjoyed, such as Life or Cosmopolitan, or even the Sears, Roebuck and Co. catalog, can be one of the most engaging things for dementia patients to do.
+Finding copies or reprints of magazines they once enjoyed, such as Life or Cosmopolitan, or even the Sears, Roebuck and Co. catalog, can be one of the most engaging things to keep dementia patients busy and content.

 Let our care assessment guide you